puste1/CHPlayer/README.md

 Then the E-Stim Audio will play on second Adio Card.
 Eks. an extra External USB Audio Adapter.

-Yuu can select the second Audio Sound Device in the program.
+You can select the second Audio Sound Device in the program.

 And you can read more about this in https://milovana.com/forum/